CWHR Frequently Asked Questions and Software Troubleshooting

 CWHR is a predictive model — it lists species predicted to occur in a given location under certain habitat conditions.
-It also predicts the suitability of those conditions for reproduction, cover, and feeding for each modelled species.
+It also predicts the suitability of those conditions for reproduction, cover, and feeding for each modeled species.
 CNDDB is a database of positive sightings — it tracks detailed information on the locations where the state's rarest species and natural communities have been identified.

 Suggested citation for CWHR is: